 8.4 Status of Change Requests

 All Change Requests will have a designated status.
-Statuses assigned to the Change Requests by the Advanced Metering Working Group will be presented as the recommendation for RMS consideration.
+Statuses assigned to the Change Requests by the Texas Data Transport & MarkeTrak Systems Working Group will be presented as the recommendation for RMS consideration.

-(a) New - Change Request has not yet been discussed at an Advanced Metering Working Group or RMS meeting.
+(a) New - Change Request has not yet been discussed at an Texas Data Transport & MarkeTrak Systems Working Group or RMS meeting.

-(b) Under Review - Change Request is under review by the Advanced Metering Working Group, but consensus on a recommended resolution or recommendation to RMS has not been agreed upon.
+(b) Under Review - Change Request is under review by the Texas Data Transport & MarkeTrak Systems Working Group, but consensus on a recommended resolution or recommendation to RMS has not been agreed upon.

 (c) Recommended for Approval - The Change Request has been identified and recommended for approval to RMS.

-(d) Recommended for Rejection - The Advanced Metering Working Group determined that the Change Request does not warrant creating a solution in the Market and will recommend that RMS reject the Change Request.
+(d) Recommended for Rejection - The Texas Data Transport & MarkeTrak Systems Working Group determined that the Change Request does not warrant creating a solution in the Market and will recommend that RMS reject the Change Request.

 (e) Recommended for Withdrawal - The Change Request is withdrawn by the submitter.